 Were you nervous?

-My first Flavours Holiday to Tuscany was the first time I’d ever been abroad without the family, so I was pretty anxious about flights and luggage and so on.
+My first Flavours Holiday to Tuscany was the first time I’d ever been abroad without the family as a solo traveller, so I was pretty anxious about flights and luggage and so on.
 But Flavours booked my flights for me, and there was someone from Flavours at Pisa to meet me at the airport, so really, it couldn’t have been easier.
 Then once we were in our villa, absolutely everything was taken care of, including excursions to neighbouring towns for various meals, all the transfers etc. It totally removed any travel stress and any problems with the language barrier.
 Which is why I booked to go back the next year to Amalfi.

 What was Amalfi like?